Skip to main content

 3. Geographic Irregularities

-Irregularities in log-ins and access from an unusual geographic location from any account are good evidence that attackers are infiltrating the network from far away.
-If there is traffic with countries you don’t do business with, that is a huge red flag and should be followed up on immediately.
+Irregularities in sign-ins and access from an unusual geographic location from any account are good evidence that attackers are infiltrating the network from far away.
+If there is traffic with countries you don’t do business with, that is a huge red flag and should be reviewed immediately.
 Luckily, this is one of the easier indicators to pinpoint and take care of.
-An IT professional might see many IPs logging into an account in a short amount of time with a geographic tag that just doesn’t add up.
+An IT professional might see many sign-ins attempting to log into an account in a short amount of time with a geographic tag that just doesn’t add up.

 4. Log-In Anomalies